 Q. Can I use the facility during the summer if I am not taking classes?

-Students who attended in the spring semester of the current year can purchase a summer membership for $50.
+Students who attended in the spring semester of the current year can purchase a summer membership.
 This membership will take you through the first day of fall classes.

 Q. What if I don't want to purchase a membership?

 Eligible persons wanting to use the Fitness Center must purchase a membership.
 Certain restrictions apply.
 Please call 931-372-6212 for more information.

 Q. Where is the Intramural Sports office located?

 The Intramural Sports office is located in room 220 on the second floor of the Fitness Center.
 The office hours are 8:30 a.m. - noon and 1 - 4:30 p.m., Monday-Friday and the office can be reached by calling 372-3907 or by visiting the Intramural Sports page.
 This program offers basketball, football, softball, video football competitions, ultimate frisbee, golf tournaments, wrestling,and more.
 All full-time students are invited to sign up for their sport of choice.